 The intensity of the symptoms depends on the tolerance level of the person and can vary on a day to day basis.
-On the one day you can be able to tolerate two strawberries and on the next you end up with diarrhoea.
+On the one day you can be able to tolerate some strawberries and on the next you end up with diarrhoea.
 If you have fructose intolerance, then you will have to develop a sixth sense for what you can tolerate by gradually figuring it out and by listening to your body.

 Another hurdle is the delay of symptoms.
 Some patients report that their symptoms only appear 24-48 hours after the ingestion of fructose.